ice3-software/between-kit/README.md

-Stabillity
+Stability
 ----------

-At the moment, this helper is not yet stable - use it at your own risk.
+This class is constantly being changed and updated as its being used and refined in a separate project - use it at your own risk.

 Its been tested on iOS 6 and iOS 7 iPads for dragging between a UITableView and a UICollectionView.

+*See notes on App Store Approval.

-See Example Cases for the included scenarios that the helper has been tested against.
+*See Example Cases for the included scenarios that the helper has been tested against.